-In planning a public lecture one should likewise be careful to choose the hour and day and place which will ensure the greatest success, and as far as possible suitable advance publicity should be given and people invited at a time some other competitive event is not taking place, otherwise the effort, and often the expense of renting a hall, is wasted and through lack of forethought the pioneers and local believers are disappointed that their big event fell flat.
+In planning a public lecture one should likewise be careful to choose the hour, day and place which will ensure the greatest success, and as far as possible suitable advance publicity should be given and people invited at a time some other competitive event is not taking place, otherwise the effort, and often the expense of renting a hall, is wasted and through lack of forethought the pioneers and local believers are disappointed that their big event fell flat.

-In meeting with officials one should be extremely careful what one says.
+In meeting with officials, one should be extremely careful what one says.
 Higher officials, the President, Ministers and Members of Parliament, should not be contacted without advice from the National Assembly of that country or, failing the possibility of this if no meeting is scheduled or some other real hindrance exists, then at least asking the advice of one of the Counsellors or a Board member.
 There are often delicate and important relationships being established by the Bahá’í administrative bodies with officials, often under the direct guidance of the Universal House of Justice itself, and all Bahá’ís, including pioneers and travelling teachers, must remember that they are under the jurisdiction of the National Assembly of the country they are in and have no right to seek interviews with such high officials without its permission.

 My own experience is that officials and reporters invariably want to know how many Bahá’ís there are in the world.
 The Guardian said that we should not give any numbers—indeed we do not know them to give—but rather state the widespread nature of the Faith.
 In other words the answer is that because in some countries Bahá’ís are still suppressed, and we cannot take a census, and in many others are living in rural areas and are illiterate, or are nomads, we have no